smartcorelib/smartcore/.github/CONTRIBUTING.md

 * Every module should come with some reference to scientific literature that allows relating the code to research.
 Use the `//!` comments at the top of the module to tell readers about the basics of the procedure you are implementing.
 * Every module should provide a Rust doctest, a brief test embedded with the documentation that explains how to use the procedure implemented.
 * Every module should provide comprehensive tests at the end, in its `mod tests {}` sub-module.
 These tests can be flagged or not with configuration flags to allow WebAssembly target.
+* Run `cargo doc --no-deps --open` and read the generated documentation in the browser to be sure that your changes reflects in the documentation and new code is documented.

 ## Issue Report Process